verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-mysql.md

 draft: false
 ---

 There are some known issues that can occur with `MySQL`.
-The `verrazzano-platform-operator` does detect and attempt to repair these issues.
+The `verrazzano-platform-operator` does detect and attempt to repair all of these issues.
 The operator will initiate the repair steps within a few minutes of the issue first occurring.

 ### MySQL pod stuck `Terminating`
 A `MySQL` pod may get stuck in a terminating state.
 One possible cause is when upgrading the nodes of the Kubernetes cluster.